charlysan/cmstool/docs/Interference4g.md

 - 723-738 MHz & 778-793 MHz (Comp.
 C)

 `Comp.
-B` 4G Antenna might be a possible culprit.
+B` 4G Antenna might be the culprit.
 Furthermore, for `256 QAM` SNR values of 33 dB or more is [recommended](https://pickmymodem.com/signal-levels-docsis-3-03-1-cable-modem/).
 So, I went to my building's rooftop to have a look and I could clearly see there was a 4G antenna in another building next to mine.

 With this evidence I called my internet provider one more time.
 I explained them the problem, but they didn't know what to do about it.
 Finally, with the help of a friend, I managed to get a technician to check the building's main splitter box.
 It turned out that the splitter case shield door was not properly closed, there was a gap (around 1 cm. long) that allowed 4G signal to go through and affect some splitters.
 After he properly sealed the box, the problem was gone.
 This plot shows the exact moment before and after the fix: